About WorldQuant University

 The Applied Data Science Lab is divided into eight two-week projects and was designed to be completed in approximately 16 weeks.
 Following a prescribed sequence, students complete one project at a time.
 The projects range from exploring housing prices in Mexico to predicting air quality in Kenya.
 Students work with publicly available datasets, upon which they can develop larger portfolio projects.
 The curriculum is deployed on virtual machines, allowing you to code along while you watch project video lectures, collaborate with colleagues in the forums, and receive instant feedback on your work.

-Students should expect to commit roughly 10 to 15 hours per week between lecture videos, assignments, office hours, and individual study.
+We recommend that you commit roughly 10 to 15 hours per week between lecture videos, assignments, office hours, and individual study.

 Be an active participant and organize your time.
 Prioritize your tasks and assignments each week by allocating time slots in your diary or calendar.
 For work that requires a lot of concentration, schedule multiple short slots in the week to help you avoid cramming and to give your brain a chance to absorb and retain the information.
 Take advantage of the goal-setting feature on our learning platform to set yourself reminders and engage with your colleagues in our forums.